kms - Configure Cloud KMS encryption

 gsutil kms encryption gs://my-bucket

-Clear the default KMS key so newly-written objects will not be encrypted:
+Clear the default KMS key so newly-written objects are not encrypted using it:

 gsutil kms encryption -d gs://my-bucket

-The serviceaccount sub-command displays the Cloud Storage-owned service account that is used to perform Cloud KMS operations against your default project (or a supplied project).
+The serviceaccount sub-command displays the Cloud Storage service agent that is used to perform Cloud KMS operations against your default project (or a supplied project).

 Show the service account for my-project: